 UNICEF started the Multiple Indicator Cluster Survey series in the mid-90s, originally in response to the World Summit for Children.
 The goal of the first round of MICS was to measure progress towards mid-decade international goals.
 MICS1 was conducted around 1995 in more than 60 countries; however, data for the first round have not been released and only 12 reports are available online.
 Printed reports may be available through the library system.

-There have been three other rounds of MICS, each including around 60 surveys in low-to-middle-income countries.
+There have now been six rounds of MICS, each including around 60 surveys in low-to-middle-income countries.
 While each round is different, the surveys are comparable, and topics commonly covered by the MICS include immunization, education, child and maternal health and HIV/AIDS.
 MICS also has focused on providing data for tracking progress toward the Millennium Development Goals (MDGS), particularly those related to health, education and mortality.
-In the past, rounds of MICS occurred every five years; with MICS4, the periodicity is being increased to every three years.
+Originally, rounds of MICS occurred every five years; with MICS4, the periodicity was increased to every three years.

 For more information on MICS, UNICEF has a range of resources on the childinfo.org site, including a page listing available datasets and reports from all rounds.